-A 1,000-acre wilderness park, only blocks from the downtown section of a major city, is a rare treasure and Vancouverites make use of it to bike, walk, jog, in-line skate, play cricket and tennis, go the beach , and enjoy outdoor art shows and theater performances alongside attractions such as the renowned aquarium and Klahowya Village, a summer aboriginal cultural village.
+A 1,000-acre wilderness park, only blocks from the downtown section of a major city, is a rare treasure and Vancouverites make use of it to bike, walk, jog, in-line skate, play cricket and tennis, go the beach , and enjoy outdoor art shows and theater performances alongside attractions such as the renowned aquarium.

-In addition to Stanley's Park Bar and Grill and Prospect Point Cafe, both of which are good for a quick bite , the Teahouse in Stanley Park and The Fish House Restaurant are other restaurants in the park .
+In addition to Stanley's Park Bar and Grill and Prospect Point Cafe, both of which are good for a quick bite , the Teahouse in Stanley Park is another restaurant in the park .